otto-de/api-guidelines/guidelines/020_guidelines/050_naming-conventions/2050_should-represent-maps-as-objects-with-keys-being-properties.md

 }
 ````

-Note that the map keys need not follow the rule for using camel case for property names and can follow whatever format is
-natural to their domain.
+`Note`{ label } The map keys don't need to follow the rule for using camelCase for property names and can follow whatever format is natural to their domain.

-I.e. a map of currencies to prices could be encoded as such
+That means, a map of currencies to prices could be encoded like this:
-as

 ```json
 {